Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 We are so used to our animals being around, that when we realize they are not as sprightly as they used to be, they have actually been heading that way for some time.

 This article is about finding a litter box that is suitable for an elderly or senior cat.

 You may not need a different box if your cat is able to enter and exit the current litter box easily.

 However, if your senior cat has difficulty getting into the box or getting out of the box, it is time to look for something suitable to make it easier on those old limbs.

-Our kitties are living longer with access to good veterinarian healthcare, however it also means that we may have to make modifications to help our old cat go about life as comfortably as possible.
+Our kitties are living longer with access to good veterinarian healthcare.
+This means that we may need to make modifications to help our old cat go about life as comfortably as possible.